Yogesh-K-Matkar/react_concept_react_app/README.md

 3. Every JSX tag needs to be closed.
 You can use self-closing tags for elements that don't have children, eg, < img src="url"/ >

-4. To avoid rewriting/redundancy of the same code multiple times, create a single component and reuse it multiple times where required in the same JSX or another JSX (import component function from a particular JSX where the component function is defined).
+4. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.

+5. Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.

+6. Types of Component:- 2 Types of Component Declaration

+  a.
+Functional Component:- Modern ECMAScript ES6 way of declaring Component.

+  b.
+Class Component:- Old way.

+7.Types of Functional Component:-

+   a.
+Default Functional Component :- In case of importing the Export Default component, then while importing any component name be used without curly braces.
+    eg. import NetflixSeries from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

+    b.
+Named Functional Component :- In case of importing Export Named component, then while importing the same Component name to be used with curly braces {ComponentName}
+    eg. import {NetflixSeries} from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

-5. Imported Components/Component from another JSX(ReactFrameworkApp.jsx) as below
+8. Define/Use imported Components/Component from another JSX(ReactFrameworkApp.jsx) as below
     eg, < ReactApp / > (Component Name)

-6. To avoid using a non-required < div > tag to combine multiple elements into one before returning JSX from the component function, and also to avoid DOM to create an unwanted < div > element.
+9. To avoid using a non-required < div > tag to combine multiple elements into one before returning JSX from the component function, and also to avoid DOM to create an unwanted < div > element.
     Then comes the React concept of Fragments, eg.
     const ComponentName=()=>{